Coop-WD: Cooperative Perception with Weighting and Denoising for Robust V2V Communication: Joint adaptive weighting and denoising approach

 In V2V communication, cooperative perception performance is affected by communication channel impairments, such as noise, fading and time-varying disturbances, that may corrupt intermediate feature maps.
 Existing methods mainly rely on supervised distortion-in-the-loop training to address this, which lacks robustness against severe distortions.
 Inspired by the successful application of diffusion model in voice signals \cite{cdiffse}, we propose a pixel-level denoising module based on the conditional diffusion process to address the distorted shared feature maps.

 The conditional diffusion model consists of diffusion process and reverse denoising process.
-The diffusion process estimates the mixed noise between the transmitted clean feature $x_0$ and received distorted feature $y$, then the reverse process generates denoised feature maps.
-The conditional diffusion process can be expressed as
+The diffusion process estimates the mixed noise between the transmitted clean feature $x_0$ and received distorted feature $y$.
+The reverse process generates denoised feature maps.

-where $\beta_t$ denotes the noise schedule at the time step $t$ and $\alpha_t = 1-\beta_t$.
-The distribution of variable $x_t$, the mean of $x_t$ is computed by a linear interpolation between $x_0$ and $y$, $\delta_t$ denotes the variance in the diffusion process, $m_t$ denotes the step-dependent ratio.
-The ratio $m_t$ begins at $m_0 = 0$ and gradually increases to approximately $m_T \approx 1$, which shifts the mean of $x_t$ from $x_0$ to $y$.